mpiraux/rapido/README.md

 rapido
 ===

-rapido is a minimal implementation of TCPLS.
+rapido is a minimal implementation of TCPLS atop picotls.
+It follows the [TCPLS IETF draft](https://datatracker.ietf.org/doc/draft-piraux-tcpls/) specification.

 Building rapido
 ---